rafetbasturk/google-homepage/README.md

-# Google Homepage
+# Google Homepage Assignment

-This is the first project in The Odin Project.
+I used flexbox layout in this project.
+Google icons is really easy to use.